← Back to Insights

 AI for Business

-Does everything Tier 2 does, plus takes actions — looks up orders in your system, processes returns, schedules appointments, takes payments.
-Integrated with your CRM, booking system, payment processor, and internal tools.
+A full AI agent (£5,000-£12,000+) does everything above plus takes actions — looks up orders, processes returns, schedules appointments, takes payments.
+Deep integration with your CRM, booking system, payment processor.
+No off-the-shelf solution handles this well.
+It's custom development or nothing.

 What it actually costs